cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-10-utility-video-2.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: xW4TJHhKZiY
 ---
-This video explains concept of diminishing marginal utility and emphasizes the important practical exceptions that decision-makers should appreciate.
+This video explains the concept of diminishing marginal utility and emphasizes the important practical exceptions that decision-makers should appreciate.